Ghazi-13/BLOC-6/Readme.md

 The project goal is to make a machine learning model to avoid payment defaults

 ## Credit:
-Project done with Sid-Ahmed HADJ-SLIMANE
+Project done with the help of Sid-Ahmed HADJ-SLIMANE

 ## links